|

 Antenna Connections

 A free to air television antenna should be connected using coaxial cable, the cable should be RG6 type and quad shielded if possible.
-Older antennas may be connected with 300 Ohm flat pair cable, if you have one of these antennas and want to install an additional TV point you will need to connect to the antenna directly with a balun (not stocked) to convert the signal to unbalanced mode compatible with coax cable, this will cause some loss but should be acceptable in good reception areas.
+Older antennas may be connected with 300 Ohm flat pair cable.
+If you have one of these antennas and want to install an additional TV point you will need to connect to the antenna directly with a balun (not stocked) to convert the signal to unbalanced mode compatible with coax cable.
+This will cause some loss but should be acceptable in good reception areas.

 There are two common types of connector used for coax in Australia.
 The first is the more common PAL type (push in) that has been in use for many years in Australia and Europe.
 The other type is F-type (screw in) which is a US standard and is more common for pay TV but can also be used for any coax connection.
 The advantages of the F-type connectors are that they are more secure (screwed in) and the center conductor of the cable is used to connect to the socket.
 This eliminates the center pin and thus one more possible point of failure, it also minimizes the change in characteristics of the cable which is important for radio frequency signals.